 There is a time and place for hardcore and extreme exercise, but it is not every single day or even every week for the average person.
 You do not need to push it to 100 every time you exercise, and if you continue to do so, eventually you’ll run out of gas.

 Our bodies are remarkably good at letting us know what they need.
-Don’t ignore your own needs by falling prey to the high-risk attitude that is so pervasive in fitness right now.
+Don’t ignore your own needs by falling prey to the high-risk, “motivational” attitudes that are so pervasive in fitness right now.
 Take stock of your pain, soreness, and fatigue, and listen to what your body is trying to tell you.
 “No pain, no gain” just isn’t worth it.